|

-Photograph © Chris Allen, under this
+Photograph © Chris Allen, under this Creative Commons Licence

-Waterwheel at Kew Bridge Steam Museum
+Waterwheel at London Museum of Water & Steam (Formerly Kew Bridge Steam Museum)

 Location